xo/xo/README.md

 example for each supported database, showcasing how to use a database schema with `xo`, and the resulting code generated by `xo`.

-Additionally, please see the [northwind example](_examples/northwind) for a demonstration of running `xo` against a large schema.
-Please note that this example is a work in progress, and does not yet work properly with Microsoft SQL Server and Oracle databases, and has no documentation (for now) -- however it works very similarly to the booktest end-to-end example.
+Additionally, please see the [`northwind`](_examples/northwind) and [`django`](_examples/django) for a demonstration of running `xo` against larger schema and against databases from other frameworks.
+Please note that these examples are works in progress, and may not work properly in all scenarios.

 ### Example: Ignoring Fields